-Experience the journey to Albany – a port city some 418kms southeast of Perth, this trip will take you approximately 5hrs.
+Experience the journey to Albany – a port city approximately 418 kilometres southeast of Perth, this trip will take you approximately 5 hours.
 The city of Albany is well known as the spot where the first European settlers arrived in Western Australia.
 Home to the beautiful natural wonders known as The Gap and the Natural Bridge Albany truly has much to offer.
 Whilst here visit the iconic National ANZAC Centre and discover the wonderful world of whales at the Historic Whaling Station in Discovery Bay.

 The Kimberley is truly a stunning WA region with much to offer.
-Featuring the coastal, pearling and tourist town of Broome some 2240kms north of Perth.
-Broome is world renowned for its beautiful Cable Beach, sunset camel rides and history filled pearling industry.
-Whilst here visit a few Aboriginal Communities and learn about the traditions, beliefs and culture of the Indigenous people.
+Featuring the coastal, pearling and tourist town of Broome some 2240 kilometres north of Perth.
+Broome is world renowned for its beautiful Cable Beach, sunset camel rides and history-filled pearling industry.
+Whilst here visit a few Aboriginal communities and learn about the traditions, beliefs and culture of the Indigenous people.

 One of the fastest growing regions in Western Australia, Busselton is definitely a must-see destination.
 Proclaimed a city in 2012, Busselton is world renowned for having the heritage listed Busselton Jetty – an iconic landmark of Western Australia featuring the longest timber-piled jetty in the Southern Hemisphere.

 Cable Beach is a popular attraction when visiting the Kimberley Region.
-Located in Broome this 22km stretch of pure white sand is truly a breathtaking sight.
+Located in Broome this 22 kilometre stretch of pure white sand is truly a breathtaking sight.
 A popular activity to do whilst visiting Cable Beach is taking a camel ride along the beach at sunrise or sunset.

 Cape Leveque is known as the northernmost tip of the Dampier Peninsula in the Kimberley Region.
-This iconic location is approximately 240km north of Broome and is a common nesting ground for wild turtles and a number of different sea birds.
+This iconic location is approximately 240 kilometres north of Broome and is a common nesting ground for wild turtles and a number of different sea birds.

 Caversham Wildlife Park